 If you’re looking for a beauty bargain, Superdrug has established itself as one of the key players on the high street to find one.
-But should Botox be on your shopping list?
-It’s the question that’s been buzzing around the GTG office today following the announcement that the pharmacy will be offering the procedure alongside Juvéderm dermal fillers as part of a new Skin Renew service that starts from just £99.
+But should Botox be one of them?
+It’s the question that’s been buzzing around the internet since the high street retailer announced last year that it would be offering the procedure alongside Juvéderm dermal fillers from as little as £99.

-Launched in response to feedback from nearly 10,000 customers revealing a demand for the injectables, it coincides with the recent surge in ‘Love Island-inspired’ enhancements seen in 18 to 25-year-olds.
-Superdrug was one of the show’s sponsors this year (as it was the two years before) however, unlike its themed skin and makeup gifting ranges to capitalise on the show’s success, this latest TV coupling serves as a much more controversial step for helping fans achieve the villa look.
+Called its Skin Renew Service, it's only available for those aged 25 years and over at its flagship store on The Strand, London.
+It was launched in response to feedback from nearly 10,000 customers that revealed a demand for the injectables and coincides with the recent surge in ‘Love Island-inspired’ enhancements seen in 18 to 25-year-olds.
+Superdrug was one of the show’s sponsors last year (as it was the two years before) however, unlike its themed skin and makeup gifting ranges to capitalise on the show’s success, this latest TV coupling serves as a much more controversial step for helping fans achieve the villa look.